santacruzAI/MLPhasesOfMatter/README.md

 We further implement a feedforward neural network and show that it performs near chance on the Topological Phase.
 As a result, we then show that a Convolutional Neural Network achieves close to 100% test accuracy.
 (IN PROGRESS)

-Finally, we intend to synthesize Square Ice Lattices and demonstrate that a Feedforward Neural Network performs highly here.
+Finally, we intend to synthesize Square Ice Lattices and demonstrate that a Feedforward Neural Network performs highly here, and then work on further extensions to this approach to generalize well across diverse lattices.